k5map/BalloonTelemetry/README.md

 A Python script to process Amateur Radio balloon data from [WSPR Live](https://wspr.live/)  and upload it to multiple sites where it can be tracked on [SondeHub](https://amateur.sondehub.org/) and [APRS.fi](https://aprs.fi/) web sites.

-Currently this script is under development and is not consider ready for use.
+Currently this script is currently under development and is not ready for use.
 The initial release is expected in the next two weeks.

-A webapp for tracking radiosondes.
-Works an desktop and mobile devices.
-The SondeHub Amateur tracker is a continuation of [tracker.habhub.org](https://tracker.habhub.org/).

 ## Balloon Trackers Supported

 * Zachtek
 * AB5SS pico - currently under development
-* QRP-Labs pico - future release
+* QRP-Labs LightAPRS-W - future release
-* U4B pico - future release
+* QRP-Labs U4B - future release

 ## Features